-Whether you’re at school, college, or university – or you’re already in work and just trying to earn some extra cash over the summer months, there are a number of different opportunities on offer that could be right for you.
-But what roles actually provide a lucrative income?
+Whether you’re at school, college, or university – or you’re already in work and just trying to earn some extra cash over the summer months – there are a number of different opportunities on offer that could be right for you.
+But what summer jobs actually provide a lucrative income?

 To help you choose your perfect position, here are just five of the best-paying summer jobs:

 What you need: Great customer service skills, combined with enthusiasm and flexibility.
 If you’re working at a VIP event, you’ll also need to be well-presented.
-You won’t usually need any qualifications to work at an event, but previous experience in customer service may help.
+You won’t usually need any qualifications to work at an event, but previous experience in a customer-facing role may help.

-What you can earn: You’ll usually be paid at an hourly rate – with the most well-paid positions offering up to £15 an hour, or more if you’re working in management.
+What you can earn: You’ll usually be paid at an hourly rate, with the most well-paid positions offering up to £15 an hour – or more if you’re working in management.
 And with a vast amount of different events available as things open back up over the summer months, maximising your earnings couldn’t be easier.

 Perfect for: People who want to avoid FOMO.

-Our advice: As event work is extremely varied, you’ll probably have some experience in at least one of the roles offered in this field – whether it’s from working part-time in retail or bars, doing extra-curricular activities at college or university, or even volunteering.
-So to be considered for the most in-demand festivals, gigs, and shows – make employers aware of your transferable skills by mentioning them on your CV and providing tangible examples.
+Our advice: As events work is extremely varied, you’ll probably have some experience in at least one of the roles offered in this field – whether it’s from working part-time in retail or bars, doing extra-curricular activities at college or university, or even volunteering.
+So to be considered for the most in-demand festivals, gigs, and shows, make employers aware of your transferable skills by mentioning them on your CV and providing tangible examples.

-What they do: Serve food, drinks, and snacks at bars, pubs, hotels, and a number of other establishments.
+What they do: Serve food, drinks and snacks at bars, pubs, hotels and a number of other establishments.
 Aside from providing excellent customer service to their guests, they’re also responsible for keeping the bar and dining areas clean and tidy, as well as making sure they adhere to all the relevant health and safety regulations.
 Especially important as we continue to fight the spread of COVID-19.

 What you need: An outgoing and friendly personality, as well as a good memory when it comes to serving food and drink orders under pressure.
 An ability to stay calm and patient with difficult (see also: potentially drunk) customers is also key.

-What you can earn: Salaries for Bar Workers may vary, with the highest paid roles offering up to £10 per hour.
+What you can earn: Salaries for bar staff may vary, with the highest paid roles offering up to £10 per hour.
 However, this can be dramatically increased by lucrative tips, especially during busy periods, making summer one of the best times to get into the industry.

 Perfect for: People who are good at getting the first round.

 What they do: Teach English as a Foreign Language (TEFL) in a variety of locations all over the world – both at home and abroad.
-They could either work with children in schools, as part of their general education, or provide support to adults looking to gain extra knowledge.
+They could either work with children in schools as part of their general education, or provide support to adults looking to gain extra knowledge.

 What you need: An excellent understanding of the English language, along with an ability to help others learn – whilst maintaining patience and understanding along the way.
 If you do travel to a new country to work, you won’t necessarily need to know the language of the country you’re looking to teach in, but you will need a TEFL/ESOL qualification.

 Perfect for: People who love to travel (and/or teach).